Health & Wellbeing

 Creativity

 Research shows that creative arts interventions can lead to a significant reduction in stress.
 These activities include art, music, dance, and drama.
-So try squeezing in a spot of creativity where you can.
+So, try squeezing in a spot of creativity where you can.
 It could be doodling for ten minutes, trying a new recipe, dancing in the shower or listening to your favourite song.
 These snippets of creativity will help reduce your stress levels.

 Mindfulness

-Any activity we do can be turned into a mindful activity.
+Any activity can be turned into a mindful activity.
 Mindful tea is one of the ways we can turn a daily activity into a mindful moment.
 What’s mindful tea?
 Its just the process of slowing down and focusing on each step it takes to make your tea, from picking up the cup to smelling the aroma it creates.
 Check out the help links for more on Mindful tea.

 Normalise taking time to unplug